bcornec/nuage-ospdirector-wiki/Nuage-OSP-Director-11-integration-with-ML2.md

   NeutronSriovNumVFs: "eno2:5,eno3:7"
 ```

-### Upgrading Nuage packages
-Create a repository with the latest Nuage packages to be upgraded to which is reachable by the overcloud.
-On the Controller Node, run a `yum upgrade` for the following packages:
-* nuage-nova-extensions
-* nuage-openstack-heat
-* nuage-openstack-horizon
-* nuage-openstack-neutron
-* nuage-openstack-neutronclient

-On the Compute Node, run a `yum upgrade` for the following packages:
-* nuage-metadata-agent
-* nuage-openvswitch

 ### Issues and Resolution
 #### 1. In case one or more of the overcloud deployed nodes is stopped